stanford-cs324/winter2022/lectures/introduction.md

 Mathematically, a language model is a very simple and beautiful object.
-But the simplicity is deceiving: the ability to assign (meaningful) probabilites to all sequences requires extraordinary (but *implicit*) linguistic abilities and world knowledge.
+But the simplicity is deceiving: the ability to assign (meaningful) probabilities to all sequences requires extraordinary (but *implicit*) linguistic abilities and world knowledge.

 For example, the LM should assign $$\nl{mouse the the cheese ate}$$ a very low probability implicitly because it's ungrammatical (**syntactic knowledge**).
-The LM should assign $$\nl{the mouse ate the cheese}$$ higher probability than $$\nl{the cheese ate the mouse}$$ implicitly because of world knowledge: both sentences are the same syntactically, but they differ in semantic plausibility.
+The LM should assign $$\nl{the mouse ate the cheese}$$ higher probability than $$\nl{the cheese ate the mouse}$$ implicitly because of **world knowledge**: both sentences are the same syntactically, but they differ in semantic plausibility.

 **Generation**.